alshafi834/geoinformatics_task/README.md

 # Documentation of Geoinformatics final assignment WS2022/23

 ## Group members
-This assignment is done by the following contributors:
+This assignment is done by the following contributors(contribution is equal):
-* Abu Hena AL Shafi(Matriculation no: 28103): @alshafi834
+* Abu Hena AL Shafi(Matriculation no: 28103): [@alshafi834](https://github.com/alshafi834)
-* Safayet Bin Azam(Matriculation no: 28406): @prangonsafayet
+* Safayet Bin Azam(Matriculation no: 28406): [@prangonsafayet](https://github.com/prangonsafayet)

 ## General Idea

 The general idea of this task is to scrape master data of different location along with the periodic water level(w) and discharge level(q) data and analyse it with QGIS connecting with the database.

+## Preparation
+As a preparation of the tasks, we have to install certain applications, tools and packages.
+* Install [QGIS](http://qgis.org/en/site/) as a geographic information system application
+* Install [PostgreSQL](https://www.postgresql.org/) as a database management system and [PostGIS](http://postgis.net/) as a spatial DB extender.
+* Install [Anaconda](https://www.anaconda.com/) to manage different python packages.
+    * Once we install Anaconda, it's preferred to install a separate environment for the project.
+We can create an evnironment called 'geoassignment' by running the command: `conda create -n geoassignment -c conda-forge python=3`
+    * We can then activate the environment with the command: `conda activate geoassignment`
+    * We have to install jupyter lab now to manage and run the codes: `conda install -c conda-forge jupyterlab`
+    * Install other necessary packages for the project: `conda install -c conda-forge sqlalchemy psycopg2 pgspecial ipython-sql jupyterlab geopandas`

 ----------------------------------------------------------------------------------------------------------------------